-Welcome to our Video Package page for Business.
+Welcome to my Video Package page for Business.

-At Waiting 2B Scene, we’re absolute perfectionists, and we prefer to get your video right the first time, making something that you can get plenty of leverage from .
-We’ll spend a lot of time in the edit suite to make sure we get the best result for you, and our pricing is completely transparent so you can see where your budget is going.
-[Want to straight to the packages?
+At Waiting 2B Scene, I am obsessed with helping others.
+So much so that I always aim to get a video right the first time, making something from which you can get plenty of leverage.
+I’ll spend a lot of time shooting and in the edit suite to make sure I can get you the best result, and my pricing is completely transparent so you can see where your budget is going.
+[Want to head straight to the packages?
 Click HERE]

 Whether you are based in Sydney, the Blue Mountains, the Central Coast, the Hunter, the Southern Highlands, or the Illawarra: wherever business is for you, allow Waiting 2B Scene to help you take the guesswork out of keeping your customers, clients, staff and stakeholders happy with our array of Business Video Packages.

 Unfortunately, simple questions often have complex answers.
 So whether you choose Waiting 2B Scene to produce your content – or you choose another capable provider – allow me to break down the usual costs of video production so you can have a good idea of how to budget, regardless.

 Costs can range from $20 an hour for a fresh university graduate, to $300 for a top-tier video producer.
 On average, most video production companies come in at around the $90-$250 an hour mark, and that will be for shooting, editing and directing.
 They will have experience under their belt and will deliver professional results.

 Editing and Graphics

 Editing is an integral part of the production process.
 A professional editor will create mood, feeling and substance.
 If you require a video to move your audience, an experienced editor will cost $65-$220 an hour.
 Simple graphics are usually included in this price, but if you require complex 3D graphics work or animation, the costs can be $120-$350 an hour.